 If you lose one limb, you would qualify for 50% of your policy face amount.
 If two or more limbs are lost, you would qualify for 100% of your policy face amount.
 Also, the amount paid to you as living benefits is not deducted from your policy's face amount, which remains in full effect to cover future injuries.

-If you are injured or killed in an accident while riding as a fare paying passenger on a bus, train, airplane, ferry, taxi, or other type of common carrier, you are entitled to double the face amount of your AD&D policy.
+If you are injured or killed in an accident while riding as a fare paying passenger on a bus, train, airplane, ferry, taxi, or other type of common carrier, you are entitled to double the face amount of your AD&D Insurance policy.

 While you may convince yourself that you will not die or be seriously injured in an accident, isn't it better to be safe than sorry?
 Having an accidental death and dismemberment insurance policy in your back pocket could give you added peace of mind.

 Also, if a medical condition or other factor prevents you from qualifying for a term life insurance policy, an accidental death and dismemberment policy can offer some measure of protection when you would otherwise have none.